 Show us what you can do

 If you’re trying to land a production job it’s really important that you show us what you can do.
-Make sure your covering letter/email includes a really clear method of viewing your existing work.
-This could be a link to your showreel or to a full length piece – although bear in mind that less is often more.
+Make sure your covering letter/email includes a really clear way of viewing your existing work.
+This could be a link to your showreel or to a full length piece – although bear in mind that less is very often more.

 Don’t forget about you

 It’s very common in our industry to focus on which cameras you’ve used and which editing software you’re familiar with.
 While this information is important, it’s essential that you don’t let it get in the way of telling us who you are.

 When hiring, we’re looking for people who share our energy, enthusiasm and drive for making high quality videos – and for life in general!
 As a team, we love our jobs, we love the clients we work with, and we bring a lot of passion to the table when we approach a new project.
 Will you?

 If you’re a recent graduate and you spent every waking moment that you weren’t at university involved in a club or society, such as student media, we want to know.
 It shows passion and commitment!